jakesower/json-expressions/docs/expressions.md

 ## $pluck

 Extracts a specific property from each object in an array (shorthand for $map + $get).
+Supports the `$` wildcard for array iteration within each object.

 ```javascript
 // Get all children's names